 Photo by Maor Attias on Pexels.

-My friends and I would meet outside our school building to talk about everything that had happened in the 18 hours since we last saw each other.
+My friends and I would meet outside our school building to discuss everything that had happened in the 18 hours since we last saw each other.
 I couldn’t wait to catch up.

 After school, we did our homework (or not), went to after school activities (or not), hung out with friends (or not), but we knew, undoubtedly, what we had to do.